55blabs/security_assessment_training/Security_Awareness_Training_README.md

+### No prior knowledge of cybersecurity is required.
+The program is designed to be accessible to participants of all backgrounds.
 # Security Awareness Training Program

 ## Description
 This Security Awareness Training Program is designed to educate employees about the importance of cybersecurity, identify common cyber threats, and promote best practices for maintaining a secure digital environment.
 Our goal is to equip each participant with the knowledge and tools necessary to protect themselves and the organization from cyber threats.